Impotence and sterility are both problems that can affect a man’s sexual health and ability to have children, but in different ways.

 All of these lifestyle changes can help treat your condition.

-If those methods don’t work, your doctor might prescribe a medication that increases blood flow to the penis to produce an erection.
+If those methods don’t work, your doctor might prescribe a medication (called a phosphodiesterase-5-inhibitor) that increases blood flow to the penis to produce an erection.
 These include:

 - sildenafil (Viagra)